 The idea for Salmon Wellington popped into my mind when I was sent some Black Truffle Paté and Truffle Oil by Crafted Kosher- a company that is no longer in business.
 The term “Wellington” usually connotes tournedos covered with liver paté and puff pastry.
 I replaced the beef and liver with salmon fillets, Black Truffle Paté, and fresh spinach; and wrapped it up in filo dough with truffle oil between the sheets of filo.
-This recipe is definitely decadence on a plate; but sometimes you just have to go there.
+This recipe is definitely decadence on a plate.

 Prep time: 20 minutes